 If you would like to see how a keyword catalog can make a difference in organizing your image database then download one of the samples below.
-Note, this sample catalog ONLY works with the Image Info Toolkit software.
+Note, this sample catalog ONLY works with the Image Info Toolkit software version 2 (II).
 You will also need to already have a copy of the Image Info Toolkit already installed on your computer in order to "import" the keyword catalog data file.
 The full version of the Controlled Vocabulary Keyword Catalog (CVKC) is available from the products page.
 If you are interested in samples of the CVKC, note that both BreezeBrowser and Photo Mechanic have the samples installed by default.
 If you are interested in samples for one of the other applications, please email the webmaster.

 You can read a review of the Image Info Toolkit program on this site, as well.